mingqiuhu/XRayScatterPy/README.md

 These dependencies will be automatically installed when you install the `XRayScatterPy` package.

 # Support:
-If you encounter any issues or have questions related to the XRayScatterPy package, please open an issue on the GitHub repository or reach out to the maintainers at mingqiuhu@mail.pse.umass.edu or xgan@mail.pse.umass.edu.
+If you encounter any issues or have questions related to the XRayScatterPy package, please open an issue on the GitHub repository or reach out to the maintainers at xgan@umass.edu or pkumingqiuhu@gmail.com.

 # License:
 The XRayScatterPy package is released under the MIT License.